ameowlia/algorithms-competition/README.md

 - shortest algorithm

 ##Judging
 One person from every team will have 2 minutes to show off and explain their best algorithm.
 Your code will be projected behind you.
+At this time your points will be counted by a frantic Amelia.

 ##Prizes
 ![](https://cloud.githubusercontent.com/assets/7025605/9831890/799b1e38-591d-11e5-840a-94f2c14bf8a2.png)